 KILA RAIPUR FESTIVAL, PUNJAB

-Medieval chariot races in the 21st century, seems like a dream but what if we tell you it’s not?
+Medieval chariot races in the 21st century, seem like a dream but what if we tell you it’s not?
 The Kila Raipur festival is basically the first ever rural Olympics of the world that features sports born on the rural soils of India.

 If you are thinking that it is an internal affair, think again.
 This festival is equally popular among sports enthusiasts worldwide and why not?
 It features some of the most exciting sports on the go.